BAndresen/TOJA/README.md

   + Scan all jobs
   + Scan single job
   + Scan by position title.
     + Use the threshold slider to include or isolate desired jobs.
-100 threshold will only include exact matches, while decreasing the threshold will include jobs with similar titles (ie. Data Scientist, Data Engineer)
+100 threshold will only include exact matches, while decreasing the threshold will include all jobs with similar titles (ie. Data Scientist, Data Engineer)
 + Upload your Resume
   + Discover your unique resume score
   + Gain insights and improve your resume